qeeqbox/two-factor-authentication-sim-swapping/README.md

 ## Example #1
 1. Adversary steals the username and password pair for website
-2. Adversary compromises the unlocked victim's phone
+2. Adversary compromises the victim's phone (physically or remotely)
 3. Adversary logs in with the stolen username and password
 4. Adversary receives a pin code on the compromised phone and uses it for verification.